Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 })();
 ```

-### Connection & Agent Persistence Check
+### Connection & PlugAgent Persistence Check

-After initiating a connection to Plug with a whitelist, and getting authorized by the user to use the agent, **add this check as a fallback to ensure the connection persists and the agent is available at all times** as the user navigates your application/website.
+After initiating a connection to Plug with a whitelist, and getting authorized by the user to use the PlugAgent, **add this check as a fallback to ensure the connection persists and the agent is available at all times** as the user navigates your application/website.

 This checks the status of the connection to the user's Plug wallet; if at any given moment it turns into false, it re-requests it.
 Furthermore, if the connection is true, but the agent is not instantiated or wasn't persisted after a refresh (window.ic.plug.agent = null), it re-instantiates (createAgent) the agent.